Code-Institute-Submissions/StockholmProject/README.md

 The site was also tested on the following Devices:

-Google pixel 3a using Google Chrome on Android 10 iphone 8 using Safari on IOS 13.4
+    Google pixel 3a using Google Chrome on Android 10 iphone xr using Safari on IOS 13.4.1

-Deployment
+DEPLOYMENT

 The website is hosted on GitHub Pages, to access the site, following next steps.